jacobdineen/jacobdineen.com/content/jobs/BuffaloCheck/index.md

   - name:
 ---

-- Cofounded an LLC specialized in delivering advertising solutions to the US military.
-Drove upwards of 2+ million in revenue as part of a two-person team.
+- Cofounded and scaled a successful LLC, delivering innovative advertising solutions to the US military and generating over $2M in revenue.
-- Responsible for all financial data/modeling/forecasting and interpretation.
-Quantitative analysis on engagement propensity.
+- Performed detailed quantitative analysis on user engagement, enhancing advertising effectiveness and client satisfaction.